 How to access Notifications from a banner or alert on iPhone and iPad

-Banners are notifications that appear at the top of your screen for just a moment.
+Temporary banners are notifications that appear at the top of your screen for just a moment.
 If you don't think you need to address a banner, you can simply wait for it to go away.

 To dismiss an alert, swipe up on the notification.